 In the summer months, whatever your taste, you can listen to music at the open-air concerts held at several popular venues around the town.
-Pull up a free deck chair to enjoy a traditional brass band at the Leas bandstand, or make yourself comfortable on the grassed Amphitheatre in the Lower Leas Coastal Park for a more contemporary sound.
-The Harbour is host to an annual Ska festival in August.
+Pull up a free deck chair to enjoy a traditional brass band at the Leas bandstand, or make yourself comfortable on the grassy amphitheatre in the Lower Leas Coastal Park for a more contemporary sound.
+The harbour is host to an annual ska festival in August.

-The Leas Lift originally opened in 1885 as the world’s third-ever hydraulically powered funicular.
-It was designed and made by the pioneering Waygood-Otis group, who built the first escalator 15 years later.
+The Leas Lift originally opened in 1885 as a hydraulically powered funicular.
+It was designed and made by the pioneering Waygood-Otis group, which installed the first public elevator 11 years later.
 A tribute to Victorian engineering and craftsmanship, the iconic red lift is still substantially intact and in working order.
 Between morning and early evening at weekends and in the summer, the lift connects the Leas to the car park east of the coastal park.
 However, it is dependent on volunteers for operation and maintenance.
-To date, the Leas lift has carried over 50 million passengers.
+To date, the Leas lift has carried over 50m passengers.

 At the eastern end of the Leas is the stainless steel Step Short Centenary Arch.
-It was opened in August 2014 by Prince Harry as a monument to commemorate the beginning of the First World War.
+It was opened in August 2014 by Prince Harry as a monument to commemorate the beginning of the WWI.
 Folkestone suffered many civilian casualties and was an important hub for troops as a base and departure point to the front.
-Beneath is a benched area with plaques documenting the town’s wartime history, a place for rest, reflection and remembrance.
+Beneath is a benched area with plaques documenting the town’s wartime history, it’s a place for rest, reflection and remembrance.

 The Creative Foundation is an independent visionary arts charity dedicated to the regeneration of Folkestone as a place to live, work, study and visit.
-This has included developing a Creative Quarter in the old town by restoring unused properties into contemporary spaces for creative businesses.
-Traversing the heart of the Quarter is the steep, cobblestoned Old High Street with a diverse range of shops for visitors to peruse, ponder on or purchase.
-This includes a café collective, a chocolatier, quirky vintage fashion, design and vinyl, locally produced food, wine and gin, contemporary fashion and design, gift shops, and artist studios.
+This includes developing a Creative Quarter in the old town by restoring unused properties into contemporary spaces for creative businesses.
+Traversing the heart of the quarter is the steep, cobblestoned Old High Street with a diverse range of shops for visitors to peruse, ponder on or purchase.
+This includes a café collective, a chocolatier, quirky vintage fashion, design and vinyl, locally produced food, wine and gin, contemporary fashion, gift shops and artist studios.

-The Folkestone Triennial is the flagship project of the Creative Foundation, a festival of artwork in streets and open spaces, with the next one already planned for 2017.
+The Folkestone Triennial is the flagship project of the Creative Foundation, a festival of artwork in streets and open spaces, with the next one already planned for 2021.
 However, you don’t have to wait until then.
-A legacy of 27 artworks originally commissioned for the triennials of 2007, 2011 and 2014 are on permanent display around the town and can be enjoyed free of charge by residents and visitors alike, including six exquisite bronzes by Tracey Emin.
+A legacy of artworks originally commissioned for the previous triennials are on permanent display around the town and can be enjoyed free of charge by residents and visitors alike, including six exquisite bronzes by Tracey Emin.
 Maps and information are available from the Creative Foundation.

 Apart from regular cinema screenings, live theatre, community and comedy events, the Quarterhouse also hosts the annual Folkestone Book Festival, which runs for two weeks in November.
-Previous guests at the Festival include Louis de Bernieres, Zoe Williams, Lynne Truss and Tracy Thorne.
+Previous guests at the festival include Louis de Bernieres, Zoe Williams, Lynne Truss and Tracy Thorn.